Classes

 This class is for managing the game camera.

-By moving it around, you can change your view of the objects on the screen.
+By moving it around, you can change your view of things on the screen.

 x, pos.x, position.x: float